minhvip20956/wireguard-install/README.md

 - run "cmvpn" and choice remove Wireguard
 - Delete all conf for user file in directory
 - Run Command Version 2

+### Know Bug
+- RTNETLINK answers: Operation not supported (If you are trying to establish a WireGuard connection with a wg-quick command and receive the following error.
+Most likely the wireguard kernel module is not loaded in your system.
+To fix this, open the terminal and run the following command "sudo modprobe wireguard" and restart your server)

 ## Good Luck!!!